ob1-sc/vmware-lab-builder/README.md

 ## Local Usage
 At the current time it's advised against trying to run locally as modifications are needed to the vSphere community modules, which have pull requests pending.<br/>
 After cloneing the repo, you must update the relevant answerfile  yaml to point to your ova and iso file, plus change any IP addresses or credentials.<br/>
-Currently the upstream vsphere community modules don't fully support all actions, so you must replace the the modules which ship with Ansible 2.10 with the ones provied.
-This only needs to be done after an install or upgrade of Ansible.

 Software dependencies for Linux:
 - Ansible 2.10 or higher
 - Linux tools `apt-get install libarchive-tools sshpass python3-pip git`